 Upcoming Seminar

-Register NowStem cells or Knee surgery
+Stem cells or Knee surgery

 What are the procedures?

 Your body creates stem cells to replace dying cells or heal damaged tissue.
 Our physicians collect stem cells stored in the adipose tissue – or fatty deposits – around your waist.
-We separate the adipose (fat) cells from the regenerative cells and inject them cells directly into your knee.
-This helps your body speed the healing process, alleviate pain and even allows for the regeneration of new tissue.
+We separate the adipose (fat) cells from the regenerative cells and inject those cells directly into your knee.
+This helps your body speed the healing process, alleviate pain, and even allows for the regeneration of new tissue.
 It’s a one-time near painless procedure that takes about four hours.

-During a knee replacement surgery an orthopedic surgeon uses metal and plastic to resurface the parts of the knee damaged by arthritis.[1]
+During a knee replacement surgery, an orthopedic surgeon uses metal and plastic to resurface the parts of the knee damaged by arthritis.[1]

 How long do they take?

-Stem cell therapy is a single outpatient procedure that takes about four hours.
-A small amount of local anesthesia numbs the area.
-Knee replacement is major surgery that puts patients “under” or asleep with general anesthesia.
+Knee replacement is a major surgery that puts patients “under” or asleep with general anesthesia.
 The actual surgery lasts about two hours.
 Most patients have at least an overnight hospital stay, months of recovery time, along with follow-up appointments and physical therapy.

 What’s the recovery process?

 Your body’s response time dictates the stem cell therapy results.
-But there’s little down time needed after the procedure.
+But there’s little downtime needed after the procedure.
 There’s a small incision that patients treat with Neosporin and a bandage for one or two days.
 There are no wounds to dress or stitches to remove.
 Most patients return to work and resume normal activities the next day.

-In the days after a knee replacement surgery, patients stand, begin basic movements and walk with assistance.
+In the days after a knee replacement surgery, patients stand, begin basic movements, and walk with assistance.
 They’ll have an incision with stitches or staples and will keep the wound bandaged and protected.
 They may ice their knee, take pain relievers, and use a cane to prevent falls.
 In the following weeks, they’ll have a post-op doctor’s visit and multiple physical therapy sessions.
-Patients can’t drive until they’re cleared by their doctor and full recovery from the surgery can take months.[1]
+Patients can’t drive until they’re cleared by their doctor, and full recovery from the surgery can take months.[1]

 What’s the success rate of the procedures?